Through the Eyes of York

-In 1804, Lewis & Clark crossed The Great Plains and dangerous Rocky Mountains to finally see the Pacific Ocean for the first time!
-One person who was part of this Corps of Discovery was an African American man named York.
-While York was not always credited with his part in the Western exploration, his contributions were a large part of Lewis and Clark’s success.
+One man who was part of the Western exploration in the United States was an African American named York.
+While York was not always credited with his part, his contributions were a large part of Lewis and Clark’s success.

 - How did York’s experience of the Expedition vary from that of the other men?